jaspervdj/hakyll/web/examples.markdown

 title: Examples
 ---

-# Simple examples

-A number of simple examples are available in the GitHub repository.
-They can be found [here](https://github.com/jaspervdj/hakyll-examples).
-The README located in that directory explains which example does what.
-You can fetch the entire directory using

-    git clone git://github.com/jaspervdj/hakyll-examples.git

 # People using Hakyll

 A lot of sites running Hakyll also publish the source code.
 This is a very